rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      Size                 : 828
      Determinateness (%)  : 63.67
      Valuation domain     : [-1.00;1.00]
-   >>> g.computeTransitivityDegree(Comments=True)
+   >>> dg.computeTransitivityDegree(Comments=True)
     Transitivity degree of digraph <rel_studentenSpiegel04>:
      #triples x>y>z: 57837, #closed: 30714, #open: 27123
      (#closed/#triples) =  0.531
-   >>>  g.computeSymmetryDegree(Comments=True)
+   >>>  dg.computeSymmetryDegree(Comments=True)
     Symmetry degree of digraph <rel_studentenSpiegel04>:
      #arcs x>y: 793, #symmetric: 35, #asymmetric: 758
      #arcs/#symmetric =  0.044

-The bipolar-valued outranking digraph obtained with the given performance tableau *t* (see :numref:`stSpPerfTab`) shows 828 validated pairwise outranking situations between the Universities (see :numref:`outrankings` Line 9).
-Unfortunately, the transitivity of the outranking digraph is far from being satisfied: nearly half of the transitive closure is missing (Line 15).
-Despite the rather large preference discrimination threshold we have assumed, there does not occur many indifference situations (Line 19).
+The bipolar-valued outranking digraph *dg*, obtained with the given performance tableau *t* (see :numref:`stSpPerfTab`), shows 828 validated pairwise outranking situations between the Universities (see :numref:`outrankings` Line 9).
+Unfortunately, the transitivity of digraph *dg* is far from being satisfied: nearly half of the transitive closure is missing (Line 15).
+Despite the rather large preference discrimination threshold we have assumed (0.5, see :numref:`spiegelCriteria`), there does not occur many indifference situations (Line 19).

 We may furthermore check if there exists any *cyclic* outranking situations.